softwaremill/sttp/docs/backends/wrappers/custom.md

 }
 ```

+### Custom URI encoding

+Whenever a redirect request is about to be created, the `FollowRedirectsBackend` uses the value provided in the location header.
+In its simplest form, a call to `uri"$location"` is being made in order to construct these `Uri`s.
+The `FollowRedirectsBackend` allows modification of such `Uri` by providing a custom `UriEncoder`, if, for example, some parts of the `Uri` had been initially encoded in a more strict or lenient way.

 ## Logging backend wrapper

 A good example on how to implement a logging backend wrapper is the [logging](logging.md) backend wrapper implementation.
 It uses the `ListenerBackend` to get notified about request lifecycle events.